With Ember 1.0 RC8, we have reached the final RC before 1.0 final, which

 Awesome!
 This will work as expected—a post's comments will only be loaded

-over the network the first time we do post.get('comments') or use it
+over the network the first time we do post.get('comments')

 in a template: